gkoenig/kafka-benchmarking/README.md

 * ```benchmark-suite-producer.sh``` : wrapper around _benchmark-producer.sh_ to execute multiple benchmark runs with varying property settings
 * ```benchmark-suite-consumer.sh``` : wrapper around _benchmark-consumer.sh_ to execute multiple benchmark runs with varying property settings

-The output of the benchmark execution will be stored within a .txt file in the same directory as the benchmark-*.sh scripts are.
+The output of the benchmark execution will be stored within a .txt file in the same directory as the benchmark-*.sh scripts are, if parameter ```--output-to-file``` is specified only.
 Repeating benchmark executions with the same properties will append the output to existing output file.